If you're like me, you've found yourself staring down the list of impressively (and intimidatingly)…

 We love the look of this coffee machine.
 The sophisticated brushed stainless-steel body is durable and practical.
 It features easy-to-understand dials and controls with a modern look.

-Besides the cost, the biggest drawback for this latte machine is its size, especially its height.
+Besides the cost, the biggest drawback of this latte machine is its size, especially its height.
 The machine itself is about 13.5 inches tall, but the bean hopper on top adds another 2.5 inches.
+Considering the size drawback, we believe that the Breville Barista Express espresso machine is one of the top latte makers available for your home.

-This machine offers commercial grade features in an at-home machine.
+This espresso machine offers commercial-grade features in an at-home machine.
 As a result, it weighs a whopping 30.8 pounds!
+Great choice when it comes to latte machines.

 You have ultimate control with the steam wand.
 First, it is fully articulating.
 This means that you can adjust the wand to any angle to get perfect froth and foam.
 The steam want has a control knob.
 This knob allows you to control the pressure of the steam.
 While you might need to practice a bit, soon you'll appreciate the freedom it gives to perfect your foam.